In the maritime province of Nova Scotia, Canuck novelist Douglas Cooper discovers a land of quiet, seductive beauty—and intriguing weirdness

 One Hundred Acres makes a good base camp from which to tour this section of Nova Scotia, rightly compared to Maine: an area in which brine-inclined Americans build summer homes where they get to rub shoulders with lobstermen and Yalies.
 Nearby is Lunenburg, one of those absurdly scenic fishing villages.
 It has a long history as a shipbuilding town—some of the world's most elegant schooners were hammered together here, and houses often bear a plaque honoring the shipbuilder who tossed that particular dwelling together in his spare time.
 If you paint your house bright mauve in Lunenburg, your neighbors don't even notice.

-I am not really a partisan of the quaint.
+THE CLIFFSI am not really a partisan of the quaint.
 Give me the urban or its opposite: I don't condone twee half-measures.
 Five hours to the east, at the entrance to the Cabot Trail on the vast island of Cape Breton, the landscape winds and rises to wild grandeur: cliffs and crags and spray, in lieu of population.

 I stay at theKeltic Lodge, the most famous resort in Nova Scotia.
 It is owned by the provincial government, and has a great deal in common with the mountain hotels associated with the Canadian Pacific Railroad—Banff Springs, Jasper Park Lodge, Chateau Lake Louise—a kind of packaged Canadian grandness.